marioabreu/levelup-exercises/linux-shell/exercises.md

 1. The user makes a request to access a webpage, DNS translate the Domain name into a IP Address.
 The server responds to the request.

 2. After the the client request (browser) the browser ask's a DNS Server to resolve de Domain Name into a IP.
 After that, the request passes for a ASM (application security manager) that determinates if the request is on the whitelist.
-If it is, then is send to a balance loader (nginx instance) to determinate which web to use.
+If it is, then is send to a balance loader witch will send it to one of our web node.
+Our Web node has a nginx web server that receives the requestes and send it to one of our multiple puma webservers.

 ## Managing Server Time (NTP)